Since

 1895 to 1948.
 Deep level resentments, toward the Japanese and mainland

-Chinese communists, exists among the Taiwanese.
-Our
+Chinese communists, exists among the original Taiwanese and the influx

 United States to support a democratic free Taiwan is a notable